 Today, it is so easy to copy and distribute copyrighted content.
 Thanks to the internet.
 Intellectual property owners lose their control over their creative work and financially suffer once it is put online.

 Smart contracts can protect and automate the sale of artistic creation.
 It protects the content from file copying and redistribution.
-Based on Ethereum blockchain, smart contracts will execute automatically when the conditions are met.
+Based on the Ethereum blockchain, smart contracts will execute automatically when the conditions are met.

-Mycelia, founded by singer-songwriter Imogen Heap, use the blockchain technology to create a peer-to-peer music distribution system.
+Mycelia, founded by singer-songwriter Imogen Heap, use blockchain technology to create a peer-to-peer music distribution system.
 Using Mycelia, musicians can directly sell its composition to their audience.